For Ocean Science Educators

 Educator workshops are offered during the summer and throughout the year.
 Ranging in length from an hour to one day or up to a week; some carry graduate credit.
 All workshops provide teaching resources and the practical application of current marine science to the classroom setting.

-Special topics graduate course (MS-548) provides laboratory and field studies led by VIMS faculty and staff via the College of William and Mary School of Marine Science.
+This course provides laboratory and field studies led by VIMS faculty and staff via William and Mary's School of Marine Science.
 Past courses have included: Experimental Design for in the Marine Laboratory; Environmental Issues in Virginia; Fisheries Science & Management; Application of Molecular Markers in Marine Science.

 Conference workshops and presentations by the Education Team offer a quick update on the latest resources and methods in marine education.